 What is Elephant Garlic?

-Elephant garlic, Allium amperloprasum, is, as the name suggests, a member of the allium family.
+Elephant garlic, scientific name Allium ampeloprasum, is, as the name suggests, a member of the allium family.
 This means that it is related to onions, leeks and garlic.
 However, unlike many other members of this plant family, it is not treated as an annual.
 Rather, it is a perennial plant, which can be placed into perennial polyculture planting schemes and will continue to grace your garden and produce food year after year.

 Elephant garlic is a little like the regular leek with which you may be familiar.
 It has a tall stalk and flat leaves.
-However, it is even more similar to regular garlic, in that it has a similar flavour, and produces a bulb made up of cloves.
+However, it is even more like regular garlic, in that it has a similar flavour, and produces a bulb made up of cloves.
 The bulbs look like regular garlic bulbs except that, as the name may have led you to suspect, they are much larger in size.

 The large bulbs of the elephant garlic are made up of large cloves in papery skin, surrounded by a number of smaller bulbils with hard shells.
 The cloves are used for culinary use, though as with garlic, they can also be used for propagation.
 The bulbils are often discarded, but these can also be planted.